-- French Press is rich and full-bodied while Drip coffee is Mellow and smooth.
+• French Press produces a rich and full-bodied coffee drink while Drip coffee is Mellow and smooth.

 An Overview of French Press Coffee Makers

 You start by filling the cylindrical French Press Jar with coarse coffee grounds.
-Then, you pour in hot water (not boiling) and give it a quick stir.
+Then, you pour in hot water and give it a quick stir.

-Next, you place a lid on top and let the coffee steep for 4-6 minutes.
-When the brew reaches the desired strength, you will slowly push down the plunger filter.
+Next, place a lid on top and let the coffee steep for 4-6 minutes.
+When the brew reaches the desired strength, slowly push down the plunger filter.

 And voila!
-You have a delicious cup of coffee ready to be enjoyed.
+You have a delicious cup of rich coffee ready to be enjoyed.

-- No maintenance and it’s very simple to clean a French Press.
+• No maintenance required – it’s very simple to clean a French Press.
 Once you’ve done brewing, just give it a quick rinse, and you’re ready for your next cup

 Cons of a French Press Coffee Maker

-- Needs an external source to heat the water to the desired temperature before pouring it over the coffee grounds
+• Needs an external source to heat the water

 An Overview of Drip Coffee Makers

-Electric drip coffee makers were invented in 1954 and became a big thing in the US in the 70s – Americans couldn’t get enough of their ease and convenience.
+Electric drip coffee makers were invented in the 1950s and became a big thing in the US in the 70s – Americans couldn’t get enough of their ease and convenience.

-Drip coffee makers work by placing a paper filter and coffee grounds in the machine, then filling the reservoir with water.
-The water flows through a heated tube, reaching the boiling point.
-Then the heated water is slowly dripped through the coffee grounds extracting flavors from it.
+Drip coffee makers start with placing a paper filter and coffee grounds in the machine, and then filling the reservoir with water.
+The water is then heated and slowly dripped through the coffee grounds, extracting their flavors.

 Pros of Drip Coffee Maker

-- A drip coffee maker might not satisfy the taste buds of those seeking a more robust and aromatic brew
+• A drip coffee maker might not satisfy the taste buds of those seeking a stronger coffee drink.

 Drip Coffee vs French Press | The Differences